 - Hide master features: This setting will hide all master features on the Gantt chart.

 - Highlight bars by master feature: This setting allows users to show the master feature that each feature relates to while maintaining the chronological order of the features in the timeline.
 This is perfect for showing the timing of each feature when the team is focused on multiple master features at different times during the release.

 - Group bars by master feature: This setting allows users to organize features into master feature groupings, overriding the default chronological order.
 This is perfect for telling a story of how a particular master feature will be delivered.

 Copy an existing release to a new release

-This option is most applicable for companies that reuse a set of features that represent work that needs to get done as part of every release.
+This option is most applicable for companies that reuse a set of features that needs to get done as part of every release.
 A common practice is to create a release to serve as a template that contains not only phases, milestones, and dependencies but also a company standard set of release/launch "work tasks" modeled as features.